mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/17.shopauskunft_advanced/default.en.md

 ## recognition of regular customers

-Don't want to bother your regular customers with an Email to rate on ShopVote.de?
+Don't want to bother your regular customers with an Email to rate on Shopauskunft.de?
 Simply define a delay (e.g. 120 days) between to invites and your are done.
 The module will check when the last invite was sent and decides whether to wait or to send a new rating invite.

 ## responsive email template